-Interruptions are the top challenge remote workers face during remote meetings.
+In 2020, we found that one of the top challenges remote workers face during video conference meetings is interruptions - and this hasn't changed.
 If you're a remote employee or have ever joined a video call, you've probably experienced the dreaded sound of echoes.
 You might be trying your best to participate in the conversation, and then suddenly, everything you say echoes right back into your ears.
 It completely prevents you from being able to think, let alone contribute to the discussion.

 Your train of thought goes right out the window, and when you say, "I'm suddenly hearing an echo," everyone else shrugs their shoulders and moves on.
 You try to do whatever you can to fix it, like play with the volume on your computer or re-join the video meeting, but by the time you figure it out, you're off track and your productivity is shot.

-The next time this happens to you, there's one incredibly important thing you need to know: If you're hearing an echo, you're not causing the echo.
+The next time this happens, there's one incredibly important thing you need to know: If you're hearing an echo, you're not causing the echo.

 Surprising, right?
 In other words, nothing you do will make it go away.
 You hear an echo when your voice is coming out of the speaker on the other end of the call and then back into the microphone in that same room, so the person (or room) on the other end of the meeting has to change something about their setup in order for you to be able to participate again.

 Getting meetings started is one of the biggest challenges facing video conferencing users.
-If you're hosting a meeting with video conferencing software like Zoom, Google Meet, Microsoft Teams, or Skype for Business, or if you're catching up with friends using apps like Houseparty and FaceTime, you might experience voice echoing.
+If you're hosting a meeting with video conferencing software like Zoom, Google Meet, or Microsoft Teams, or if you're catching up with friends using apps like Discord and Facetime, you might experience voice echoing.

 Here are some tips for debugging echoes so that you can get back to the conversation as quickly as possible.